NVIDIA/aistore/docs/overview.md

    - it is safe to execute the 4 listed operations (enable, disable, attach, detach) at any point during runtime;
    - in a typical deployment, the total number of mountpaths would compute as a direct product of (number of storage targets) x (number of disks in each target).

-* [Xaction](/xact/README.md) - asynchronous batch operations that may take many seconds (minutes, sometimes hours) to execute are called *eXtended actions* or simply *xactions*.
-CLI docs refers to such operations as **jobs** - the more familiar term that can be used interchangeably.
+* [Xaction](/xact/README.md) - asynchronous batch operations that may take many seconds (minutes, hours, etc.) to execute - are called *eXtended actions* or simply *xactions*.
+CLI and [CLI documentation](/docs/cli) refers to such operations as **jobs** - the more familiar term that can be used interchangeably.
 Examples include erasure coding or n-way mirroring a dataset, resharding and reshuffling a dataset, archiving multiple objects, copying buckets, and many more.
 All [eXtended actions](/xact/README.md) support generic [API](/api/xaction.go) and [CLI](/docs/cli/job.md#show-job-statistics) to show both common counters (byte and object numbers) as well as operation-specific extended statistics.

 ## At a glance

 Following is a high-level block diagram with an emphasis on supported frontend and backend APIs, and the capability to scale-out horizontally.
-The picture also tries to make the point that AIStore aggregates arbitrary numbers of storage servers with local drives, whereby each drive is formatted with a local filesystem (e.g., xfs or zfs).
+The picture also tries to make the point that AIS aggregates arbitrary numbers of storage servers with local drive(s), whereby each drive is formatted with a local filesystem of choice (e.g., xfs or zfs).

 ![At-a-Glance](images/ais-block.png)

+All user data is at any point in time equally [balanced](/docs/rebalance.md) across all storage nodes (aka "targets").
+Which, combined with zero (I/O routing and metadata processing) overhead, provides for linear scale with no limitation on the total number of aggregated storage drives.

 ## ETL

-AIStore is a hyper-converged architecture tailored specifically to run AI apps.
-To that end, we are supporting [ETL offload](/etl/README.md): the capability to run custom extract-transform-load workloads close to data on (and by) the storage cluster:
+AIStore is a hyper-converged architecture tailored specifically to run [extract-transform-load](/ext/etl/README.md) workloads - run them close to data and on (and by) all storage nodes in parallel:

 ![etl-v3.3](images/etl-v3.3.png)